-If a stockholder intends to submit a proposal for inclusion in our proxy statement for our 2024 annual meeting of stockholders pursuant to Rule 14a-8 under the Exchange Act, the stockholder proposal must be received by the Secretary of Granite Point Mortgage Trust Inc., 3 Bryant Park, Suite 2400A, New York, New York 10036, on or before December 19, 2023.
-A proposal must comply with all the requirements of Rule 14a-8 under the Exchange Act to be included in our proxy statement and proxy card relating to such meeting.
+If a stockholder intends to submit a proposal for inclusion in our proxy statement for our 2025 annual meeting of stockholders pursuant to Rule 14a-8 under the Exchange Act, the stockholder proposal must be received by the Secretary of Granite Point Mortgage Trust Inc., 3 Bryant Park, Suite 2400A, New York, New York 10036, on or before December 23, 2024.
+A proposal must comply with all the requirements of Rule 14a-8 under the Exchange Act to be included in our proxy materials relating to such meeting.